 Courts commonly issue protective orders (sometimes called restraining orders) to give security to people who feel threatened.

 Thankfully, there are legal methods to fight an unjust protective order.

 If you feel you’re the target of an unfair protective order, or that the conditions of the order are unfair, you can choose to fight the order in court.

-1. Know the Type
+Step 1: Know the Type

 Second, any individual can use a protective order to shield themselves from any other individual who threatens them with bodily harm.

 In Virginia, there are three types of protective orders: